Welcome to Grand National Trends!

 So how does this website work?

-Well every year I publish posts based on the following qualities I look for in a National winner, namely:
+Well every year I publish posts based on the qualities I look for in a National winner, namely Stamina, Form, Weight, Experience and Preparation.

-Each post will summarise key career performance trends that support my conclusions, based on analysis of all 236 runners to have participated in the National since the latest race modifications were introduced in 2013.
+Each post will summarise key career performance trends that support my conclusions, based on analysis of all 236 runners to have participated in the National since the aforementioned modifications were introduced in 2013.

 Then I apply these trends to reject most of the field and shortlist horses that match the profile of a typical National winner.